 Ham Cooked in Asphalt

 The first mine was an open-pit mine in the Combe-Vaubayon.
-Around 1830 the exploitation of the Spesa mine starts in Travers.
-The mine soon became the property of an English company, the “Neuchâtel Asphalte Company Ltd.”.
+The exploitation of the Spesa mine started in Travers in 1830.
+The mine became the property of an English company, the “Neuchâtel Asphalte Company Ltd.”.
 The mine was bought by another English company in 1961, but was closed in 1986.